 In the UK, the average person is getting around an hour less sleep than research suggest they need.
 Because of this, the sleep market has exploded.
 Sleep apps are just one of the modern developments designed to make sleep easier and more trackable.
 But how are these apps designed to benefit our health, and could they be doing more harm than good?

 The sleep aid market continues to grow as people increasingly seek out ways to fix their troubled relationships with sleep.

-Market research firm Persistence predicts that, by next year, the sleep aid market will be worth around $81 billion, or £64 million.
+Market research firm Persistence predicts that, by next year, the sleep aid market will be worth around $81 billion, or £64 billion.
 This includes a wealth of gadgets, aids and apps which promise to improve and monitor your sleep, including anti-snoring masks and headbands that track your brainwaves.

 Even Pokémon is going from ‘Gotta Catch ‘Em All’ to ‘gotta catch some Zs’ with the announcement of Pokémon Sleep earlier this year.
 As a follow-up to 2016’s Pokémon Go — which rewards users for walking and moving with their Pokémon — Pokémon Sleep promises to reward players for getting a good night’s sleep.